The First National Bank Of Washington

 Original Series $2 National Bank Note

-The First National Bank Of Washington also printed 19,155 sheets of $5 original series national bank notes.
-These notes were only printed until 1875.
-For a national bank to print more than 10,000 means that they were doing a lot of business.
-Your exact note is likely still rare.
-The value will be more condition based than rarity based though.
+The First National Bank Of Washington also printed 7,350 sheets of $5 original series national bank notes.
+Just because a print range is between 5,000 and 10,000 doesn’t mean that individual notes will be easy to buy.
+That number isn’t really high or low.
+Some notes are extremely rare and some could be from a hoard.
+Values are determined based on condition and the number of known survivors.
 Each five dollar original series bank note has a spiked red seal.
 That is pretty much the only design difference between it and later issues.
 These are really beautiful notes.
 One neat thing about these is that the back of each note has a vignette of the corresponding state seal.
 Some of the state seals are very imaginative.
 Collecting by state seal was very popular early on in the hobby.
 Today most collectors are more concerned about bank of issue and condition.
 Serial number one bank notes are also extremely popular.

 Original Series $5 National Bank Note